 Additionally, TREP champions programs oriented for students that enhance the school experience while building students’ skills in the following areas:

-TREP created and will deliver a customizable classroom presentation that explains Will County and Grundy County’s employment strengths, its role in the global economy and how technology, impact on careers for the Will and Grundy areas including the skills needed to compete.
+TREP offers customizable classroom presentations explaining Will County and Grundy County’s employment strengths, its role in the global economy and how technology, impact on careers for the Will and Grundy areas including the skills needed to compete.
 (Focus on Science, Technology, Engineering, and Math skill development.)

 In partnership with the Regional Office of Education, TREP hosts a workshop created for high school guidance counselors.
 The state education standards demands “college and career ready,” but readiness is more than a PARCC test score.
 This readiness requires a combination of academic attributes and skills with a plethora of non-cognitive “soft” skills.
 Moreover, different careers have different expectations for readiness—One size does NOT fit all.

-Participants will receive 6.5 PD hours through ISBE, and a light breakfast and lunch are provided.
+Participants receive 6.5 PD hours through ISBE, and a light breakfast and lunch are provided.

 Teachers have a special relationship with the subjects they teach.
 It is this affection and appreciation that makes them want to share it with their students in rigorous and relevant ways.
 Each summer, with University of St. Francis, TREP coordinates resources to offer a 3-graduate hour course, for teachers and counselors to explore how science and math content matter is applied in the work world to further expand their ability to engage and motivate student learning.